 One thing I do like about the visuals, though, are the characters’ appearances.
 I like that we can edit what type of gear is present on our Marines, but with the Xenos, it’s pretty cool to see the different skins and head models in the appearance menu.
 They are so highly detailed that it makes me wonder why the whole game couldn’t match it.
 There is a disappointment of no 3rd-person view – just the frontal portions.
 The sound is spot on, however, as they perfectly mimic the same sounds from the movies.
 The pulse rifle sounds like the pulse rifle, the motion tracker pings when an Xeno is near, and the screams of the Xenos sound great.

 From a studio that won our Game of The Year Award (MPE2012), we expected much more from Gearbox.
 It’s such a shame that we won’t be getting the Aliens title we longed for.
 In a year where both the PS3 and Xbox 360 are nearing their deaths, one has to wonder why Gearbox bothered with releasing Colonial Marines in its current state.
 This is perhaps one of the most unpolished pieces of Xenomorph turd I have ever played, right up there with Duke Nukem Forever and Aliens Resurrection.
 If, for some reason, you still want to get this game, wait until it goes into the bargain bin, which shouldn’t be too long.
 Or, buy it on PC considering that the mod community will most likely end up fixing it.
-I don’t know if I would rather be dipped in a pool of Acid or be flown out to LV-426.
+I don’t know if I would rather be dipped in a pool of Acid or be flown out to LV-426, but any of those two fates are better than playing this hot trash.
 This is a title that I can only recommend to the extremely hardcore Aliens fan; though, prepare to be deeply disappointed.
 The promises that Gearbox has told their fans but failed to deliver on is unforgiving.
 General consumers, stay away.

 This review was based on the PlayStation 3 version of the Aliens: Colonial Marines, patch: version 1.02, copy courtesy of SEGA.